landongn/landon.wtf/src/routes/posts/hello-phosphor/+page.md

 I use Bluesky as the public identity anchor.
 This site is connected to that profile and references it as the main node for new updates.

 If you are reading this, welcome.
-If you are here from a mention, hello again.
+If you are here from a mention, hello again. and if you want, here's one more. hello.